seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/lectures/week6/day2/EXERCISES.md

 We've been using the Magic 8 Ball as our reference.
 But, not the _only_ fortune teller out there.

-Get creative, what other kind of fortune teller interface can you come up wiht?
+Get creative, what other kind of fortune teller interface can you come up with?

 Examples: